vanBadAsselt/workshop-api-test-generator/workshop/assignment-1/README.md

 3. **Use this prompt:**

 ```
 You are an expert test automation engineer.
 Attached is a HAR file from a web application called “Superpowers”, where users can compare the powers of heroes and villains.
-Generate a K6 test script based on the GetCharacter API call you can find in this HAR file.
+Generate a K6 test script based on the GetCharacter GraphQL API call you can find in this HAR file.
 ```

 4. **Save the generated script** as `generated-test.js` in this folder